UMP 50x20 [M8] GW / N38 - search holder

 View also offers

-Advantages and disadvantages of Nd2Fe14B magnets.
+Advantages as well as disadvantages of neodymium magnets.

 Benefits